kyranet/awesome-klasa/README.md

 ## Libraries
 *Libraries that add extra functionality to the KlasaClient*

-* 🌠 [klasa-dashboard-hooks](https://github.com/dirigeants/klasa-dashboard-hooks) - Simple plugin to expose an api from a klasa bot.
+* 🌠 [klasa-dashboard-hooks](https://github.com/dirigeants/klasa-dashboard-hooks) - Simple plugin to expose an api from a Klasa bot.
-* [klasa-functions-plugin](https://github.com/QuantumPlugin/klasa-functions-plugin) - A basic plugin which adds a functions store to klasa
+* [klasa-functions-plugin](https://github.com/QuantumPlugin/klasa-functions-plugin) - A basic plugin which adds a functions store to Klasa.
 * [klasa-rawevents-plugin](https://github.com/QuantumPlugin/klasa-rawevents-plugin) - Simple plugin to handle raw events with ease.

+## Tools
+*Tools that aid in the development of Klasa or with Klasa*

+* 🌠 [klasa-vscode](https://github.com/dirigeants/klasa-vscode) - VSCode plugin that adds snippets and commands to ease development using Klasa.
+* 🌠 [klasa-lint](https://github.com/dirigeants/klasa-lint) - Shared eslint rules that are used in the development of Klasa and some of its tools / plugins

 ## Legend